felixlopz/nextjs-nbnb/README.md

 ## Features

 - Infinite scrolling for dynamically loading listings
-- Authentication using NextAuth & Google
+- Authentication using NextAuth, Github & Google
 - Image uploads with UploadThing
 - Location search with MapBox API and MongoDB Geospatial Queries